 - Health and Resource Information fairs

-- Camino del Bronx, an educational pilgrimage through the Bronx
+- Camino del Bronx, an educational immersion through the Bronx

-The level of commitment ranges from participating in one project to joining the Pedro Arrupe Leadership Council and organizing our projects.
+The level of commitment ranges from participating in one or more projects to joining the Pedro Arrupe Leadership Council and helping to organize our projects.

 How do we build community?

 We build a community with fellow project volunteers and our neighbors in the Bronx by immersing ourselves in service opportunities, prayer, reflection, and community gatherings.

 We challenge volunteers to lean into discomfort--we encourage open minds in order to best feed their souls!